 2. Where to Eat in Suzhou

-While in Suzhou, seize the opportunity to taste authentic Chinese cuisine.
+After exploring these Suzhou places of interest, seize the opportunity to taste authentic Chinese cuisine.
 To savour the best Chinese dumplings in the city, visit the Lonely Planet-approved Yang Yang.
 And don’t let Suzhou’s languid pace deceive you—where food is concerned, options are available around the clock, and hot pot establishments in particular (such as Lu Ji) can be counted upon to stay open well past midnight.

 In recent years, Suzhou’s culinary scene has expanded to include Western and fusion offerings.
 To source for restaurant recommendations beyond Chinese cuisine and be updated on new openings, visit City Weekend.